genderkit/genderkit/_articles/metoidioplasty.md

 In a metoidioplasty, the clitoris is detached from the labia and the ligaments which hold the clitoris are cut.
 This causes the clitoris to move lower down.

 At this point, urethroplasty (construction of an extension of the urethra) is often performed to allow urinating from the end of the clitoris.
+This is an optional procedure - you may not have this procedure and continue urinating from your existing urethral opening if you want.

 In combination with metiodioplasty, many patients also choose to have [scrotoplasty]({{ site.baseurl }}{% link _articles/scrotoplasty.md %}) (surgical creation of a scrotum) performed in the same operation, which combined with using labial skin to wrap the clitoris can create small penis and scrotum.